Models panel

 2. Visibility controls: Show, hide, or isolate individual objects or groups with a single click.

-Use the scene explorer to focus on the parts of your model you care about, cleanly toggle layers, and understand the structure of complex scenes.
+Use the panel to focus on the parts of your model you care about, cleanly toggle layers, and understand the structure of complex scenes.

 The model hierarchy displayed is as it is exported from the source application.
 There are some differences between each connector that reflects the typical workflows of users in that application.